 An online training document is available on safeguarding for mutual aid groups: https://docs.google.com/document/d/1rCRSecht8EBVJ407prSmIjNkNv6wv0k56TOt...

-You may want to use our data protection statement as a basis for your own statement:
+If you are registering volunteers using a form or survey, you may want to use our data protection statement as a basis for your own statement:

 Stay up to date with and only share the latest government and NHS advice through your mutual aid group.